When it comes to being eligible for certain types of retirement savings accounts, not all earners are created equal.

 High-income individuals are shut out from contributing directly to a Roth IRA.
-But even if your income is more than the maximum allowed, there is a way to gain entry to this popular retirement savings account by employing a strategy called a “backdoor” Roth.
+But even if your income is more than the maximum allowed, there is a way to gain entry to this popular retirement savings vehicle by employing a strategy called a “backdoor” Roth.

 A Roth IRA is similar to a traditional individual retirement account, but you fund it with money that’s already been taxed — meaning there’s no upfront tax break.
-(In 2018, you can save up to $5,500 each year, or $6,500 if you are 50 or older, in an IRA account.
+In 2019, you can save up to $6,000 each year, or $7,000 if you are 50 or older, in an IRA account.

 While income caps keep some individuals from contributing to a Roth, there are zero income restrictions on converting from a traditional IRA to a Roth IRA.
 That means high-income investors can make regular IRA contributions and then convert them to a Roth.